 Do you offer work-trade for the 1st-Year Program?

 Currently do not offer work trade for the 1st-Year Program.

 In addition to under-pricing the program, offering a sliding scale, and a penalty-free payment plan, PSA does offer work-trade for elective classes in our Quarterly Schedule and the 2nd-Year Program.

 Astrology learning scholarship opportunities are available at PSA, outside of PSA and even general education scholarship for the public.
 Visit Tuition Assistance page for more information.

 If you aren’t finding what you need on our Second Year Program page.

 Students have the choice to continue unto 2nd-Year if they would like.
 It is up to the student at the end of 1st-Year to decide.
 Some students decide to wait a year before continuing on to 2nd-Year.
 However, space is limited to all of our programs, which makes admittance into 2nd-Year a wee bit competitive.

 What does the community connection requirement look like?

 2nd-Year Students are required to complete 1-2 community connection roles.
 We will cover this more in-depth on our first weekend together, but you will be required to take a community job for PSA.
-Some students plan the homecoming party, some organize hotel rooms for 1st-Years at NORWAC, others assist with the New Moon circle, or the annual PSA Conference.
-Completing a Community Connection role is a requirement for graduation.
+Some students plan the homecoming party, some organize hotel rooms for 1st-Year students at NORWAC, others assist with the New Moon circle, or the annual PSA Conference.
+Again, completing a Community Connection role is a requirement for graduation.

 I successfully completed the 1st-Year Program.
 Do I need to have an interview with PSA?